 Lamb Ragu Ingredients on a linen surface.

-• Onion: Look for onions that are firm and heavy for their size, with dry, papery skins.
+• Onion: Pick onions that feel firm and heavy for their size, with dry, papery skins.

-• Celery: Celery heads should have crisp, tight stalks and vibrant green leaves.
-Avoid those that have yellowed or wilted leaves.
+• Celery: You want crisp, tight stalks with vibrant green leaves.

-• Feta Cheese: Choose feta that is white and creamy with a tangy, salty flavor, avoiding overly crumbly or dry varieties.
+• Feta Cheese: White and creamy with a tangy, salty bite.

-• Fresh Mint or Basil: Be sure the herbs are vibrant, green, and aromatic, with no signs of wilting or browning.
+• Fresh Mint or Basil: I use mint most of the time, but basil when it’s in season.
+Either way, you want the leaves to be vibrant, green, and aromatic, with no signs of wilting or browning.

 Lamb Ragu with pasta on a white plate photographed from the top.